-- Will not be part of the plan that is submitted to HUD. - Chemeketa and the Housing Authority partnership is in process: - There have been meetings. - CASA of Marion County is specifically funded for Woodburn's project; - Church at the Park commercial kitchen is within the Salem city limits: - o Provide homeless services for individuals throughout the county; and - The kitchen will serve all their sites.
+- $\circ$ $\,$ Will not be part of the plan that is submitted to HUD. - Chemeketa and the Housing Authority partnership is in process: - There have been meetings. - CASA of Marion County is specifically funded for Woodburn's project; - Church at the Park commercial kitchen is within the Salem city limits: - Provide homeless services for individuals throughout the county; and The kitchen will serve all their sites - The kitchen will serve all their sites.

 - Silverton Area Community has funding shortage:

-- o Mr. Dickey to investigate this.
+- Mr. Dickey to investigate this.

 - The BOC is good to proceed.

-Approval of Agreement with Union Gospel Mission for Simonka Place Renovation-Steve Dickey
+Approval of Agreement with Union Gospel Mission for Simonka Place Renovation -Steve Dickey